 * Romanian hacker posted artwork by George W. Bush

-* No word on possible US extradition request
+* No known US extradition request

-* Romania is hotbed of computer hacking
+* Romania is a hotbed of computer hacking

 By Radu Marinas